ReDI-School/js-berlin-2021-fall/lesson16.md

 ### Tasks

-Create a function that takes an array and outputs the following:
+Create a function each that takes an array and outputs the following:

 * Output the last element of the array
 * Output the sum of all the numbers in the array
-* Output the largest number of the array
 * Output the average (mean) of all numbers (sum of all numbers divided by amount of numbers)
+* BONUS: Output the largest number of the array

 Create an array containing a few numbers, ex `[3, 2, 9, 5, 6]` and test your code: